 Unilever Food Solutions and NEWCHEF Fashion Inc. Official Sponsors

-Eleven chefs from across the nation were selected Sept.
-18 for ACF Culinary Team USA, the official representative team for the U.S. in international culinary competitions.
+Nine chefs from across the nation have been selected for ACF Culinary Team USA, the official representative team for the U.S. in international culinary competitions.
 During the next few months, the chefs will work with team coaches to represent the U.S. at the 2014 Villeroy & Boch Culinary World Cup in Luxembourg and the 2016 Internationale Kochkunst Ausstellung, commonly referred to as the “culinary Olympics,” in Erfurt, Germany.

 Joseph Albertelli, of Port Chester, N.Y., is executive chef at Westchester Country Club, Rye, N.Y.
 He graduated with honors from the Culinary Institute of America, Hyde Park, N.Y., in 2004 with an associate degree in culinary arts, followed by an apprenticeship at The Greenbrier; White Sulphur Springs, W.Va.
 Albertelli earned two gold medals and one silver in cold-food competitions, as well as numerous medals in ice carving competitions.
 He is a member of Chefs Association of Westchester and Lower Connecticut.